Japan could legalize Nevada-style casinos

 Several influential Japanese lawmakers, with the blessings of Prime Minister Shinzo Abe, are now attempting to legalize big-time, Nevada-style casino gambling to bring added revenues to the country’s sluggish economy and stagnant tourism industry.
 Casino backers claim the casinos would initially bring in an annual take of $40 billion and could, someday, even rival the revenues from gambling in Macau and Las Vegas.
 Singapore, add the gambling proponents, legalized casino gambling just four years ago, and that tiny Asian nation-state has seen tourism expand by 60 percent and gambling revenues spiral since the casinos were opened in 2010.

-Prime Minister Abe and the bi-partisan group of legislators supporting the advent of casinos gambling say that the casino legislation must be approved this year, arguing that countless billions could be earned by the casinos if they are completed in time for the 2020 Summer Olympic Games that are to be held in Tokyo from July 24 through Aug.
-9 that year.
-Hundreds of thousands of tourists will flood Japan before, during and after the Olympics, and if the casinos are up and going by then, the nation's coffers would be overflowing from taxes paid by casino revenues and the additional tourism revenues, say the casino backers.
+Prime Minister Abe and the bi-partisan group of legislators supporting the advent of casinos gambling say the casino legislation must be approved this year, arguing countless billions could be earned by the casinos if they are completed in time for the 2020 Summer Olympic Games that are to be held in Tokyo from July 24 through Aug.
+9. Hundreds of thousands of tourists will flood Japan before, during and after the Olympics, and if the casinos are up and going by then, the nation’s coffers would be overflowing from taxes paid by casino revenues and the additional tourism revenues, say the casino backers.
 Large gaming revenues also would result from the 2019 World Rugby Games, also to be held in Tokyo. state the casino proponents.